1: Know The IAS Exam Pattern

 - SCIENCE & TECHNOLOGY

 For basics on General Science, go through the NCERTs.
 For current affairs on technology, go through The Hindu’s Science & Technology section.
-Also, keep abreast of latest happenings in the science and technology fields.
+Also, keep abreast of the latest happenings in the science and technology fields.
 Remember that the static portions are also asked keeping in mind current affairs.
-For instance, consider the following question asked in 2010 UPSC prelims:

 - CURRENT AFFAIRS